.NET HELP

-C# Attributes (How It Works For Developer)
+C# Attributes (How It Works For Developers)

 In the world of C# programming, metadata plays a crucial role in enriching code semantics and behavior.
 C# attributes emerge as powerful tools that empower developers to attach metadata to various entities in their code, shaping the way compilers, tools, and runtime environments interpret and interact with those entities.